felipelouza/gsufsort/README.md

 ## thanks

-Thanks to [Antonis Maronikolakis](https://github.com/antmarakis) by helpful suggestions.
+We thank to [Antonis Maronikolakis](https://github.com/antmarakis) for his helpful suggestions.